 Eighteen percent (18%) of voters consider Health Care to be the most important issue; 16% say it’s immigration; 15% cite the economy; and 9% national security.
 The number of survey respondents naming a variety of other topics to be the most important issue was too small to report separate results.

-More than seven-out-of-ten voters consider both Health Care and the Economy to be Very Important Issues.
+More than seven-out-of-ten voters consider both Health Care, the Economy, and National Security to be Very Important Issues.

 Overall, in terms of trust on their most important issue, Republicans have a slight edge among Suburban and Rural voters.
 Democrats have a double-digit advantage among Rural voters. (see crosstab results).